kanthaus/kanthaus.online/user/pages/15.governance/25.positionsAndEvaluations/default.en.md

 ---

 # Positions and Evaluations
+This document is meant to give an overview about the structure of social hierarchy at Kanthaus.

+===

 ## Positions
 There are 3 positions at Kanthaus, in ascending level of responsibility *and* power they are: Visitor, Volunteer and Member.
 These Positions reflect and regulate the actual responsibility and power people hold.
 A brief summary of the Positions—